AntunesLab/crossdome/README.md

 <a href=''><img src="man/figures/workflow.png" align="center"/></a>

 <p align="justify">
 <b>Figure 1.
-Crossdome workflow and strategy.</b>Crossdome summarises
+Crossdome workflow and strategy.</b> Crossdome summarises
 biochemical properties per amino acid into 12 principal components.
 In turn, the principal components are used to convert peptide sequences into biochemical profiles (matrices).
 Next, given a target peptide, Crossdome screens an immunopeptidomics dataset for a similar biochemical profiler, i.e., CR candidates.
-A relatedness score between the target and candidate off-targets is calculated based on linear distance.
+A relatedness score between the target and candidate off-targets is calculated based on weighted linear distance.
 Finally, Crossdome incorporates expression levels and immunogenicity predictions for each potential off-target.
 </p>

 ## Functions and Features